PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now that we know that our pages work let's create the loaders to get the appropriate data.
+Now that we know our pages work, let's create the loaders to get the appropriate data.

 ### Fetching And Displaying Our Single Video and Summary

-Let's start by navigating to our `loaders.ts` file and add the following functions.
+Let's start by navigating our `loaders.ts` file and adding the following functions.

 ```tsx
 export async function getSummaryById(summaryId: string) {